Applicable Delphix Versions

 Detaching the dSource

-The dSource can be detached using the dSource's Unlink dSource button, in the Configuration tab.
+The dSource can be detached using Unlink dSource button of the dSource, accessible from the ellipsis (...) menu.

 Once this is complete, the dSource will appear in the left-hand dataset lists as Detached.

 The dSource can then be reattached to the new environment using the Link dSource button, accessible from the ellipsis (...) menu.